- Free delivery over £40

-Sudafed Blocked Nose Spray is a non-drowsy spray which offers 10 hours of relief from congestion.
+Sudafed Blocked Nose Spray is a non-drowsy spray that offers 10 hours of relief from congestion.
 By making use of the active ingredient xylometazoline, a kind of decongestant, it is able to ease nose and sinus congestion quickly.

 Do not use Sudafed Blocked Nose Spray for more than 7 days in a row.
 If used excessively, it will become less effective.
 You may suffer from rebound congestion if you use the medication for too long and then stop.